Allegations Against Celebrity Chefs Reveal Abuse In The Restaurant Industry

 "You're under the microscope every day, and you're only as good as your last meal," she says.
 "And people don't forgive any kind of mistake."

-Though women now outnumber men in the restaurant industry, they make up 66 percent of all tipped restaurant workers, which means they are in lower positions of power, according to the restaurant workers' group.
+Though women now outnumber men in the restaurant industry, they make up 66 percent of all tipped restaurant workers, which means they are in lower positions of power, according to the restaurant workers group.

 While Brandwein says she has never experienced sexual harassment at work, she is no stranger to the sexist environment in kitchens.
 When she landed her first job in 2000 at Galileo, which was then among the most popular Italian restaurants in Washington, she was the only woman on the kitchen staff.